AidanKelley/fourier-stabilization/README.md

 `source env/bin/activate`

-to activate the virtual environment. **Note:**, setting up a `venv` will work differently on a Windows machine.
+to activate the virtual environment.
 Then, you'll want to install the requirements using

 `pip install -r requirements.txt`